Fighter

 Strategic Assist (2nd level)

 You know how to assist or order someone with your superiority in strategy.
-Using your Reaction, you can expend a superiority die and roll it for a creature of your choice within 60 feet of you who can see or hear you.
-You are able to apply the superiority die to others as you would yourself, including any Superior maneuvers that you are proficient in.
+Using your bonus action, you can give one of your superiority dice to a friendly creature of your choice within 60 feet of you who can see or hear you.
+The creature can expend to roll the die to the same extent as you can, including any Superior maneuvers that you are proficient in.

 Stratigems(9th level)

-You gain access to commands that grant bonuses or new options to any friendly creature who wilingly obeys your orders.
+You gain access to commands that grant bonuses or new options to any friendly creature who willingly obeys your orders.

 • Bring it down!
 Designate a target that must be destroyed.
-Until the end of your next turn, any attack that is made with advantage against the target rolls your superiority die for extra damage.
+Until the end of your next turn, any attack roll that successfully hits the target deals an additional 1d6 damage to the target.
+The extra damage matches the damage dealt.

 • Hold the Line!
-Designate a rectangular 4 by 2 area that must be held at all costs.
-Any creature friendly to you that stays within this area can use your superiority die to their AC, Strength, and Dexterity saves.
-This area lasts for 1 minute or until no friendly creature remains within the designated area. friendly target that must stop creatures gain a bonus standing adjacent Designate a space up to a maximum area of 200 square feet (8 Squares).
-Any creature friendly to you that stays within this area is able to add your intelligence modifier to their AC, Strength, and Dexterity saves.
+Designate a 20-foot area that must be held at all costs.
+Any creature friendly to you that stays within this area can add your intelligence modifier to their AC, Strength, and Dexterity saves.
 This area lasts for 1 minute or until no friendly creature remains within the designated area.

 • Withdraw!
 Any creatures of your choice that can hear you within 60 feet gain +10 to their base movement speed and can use their reaction to move up to their speed away, without provoking opportunity attacks.